 Skip to content

-This document is the public, single‑entry documentation index for the IINTS‑AF SDK.
-It summarizes software, data, content, and AI system documentation in one place.
+This document summarizes the main documentation surfaces in the IINTS-AF SDK across software, data, content, and AI system topics.

 Public docs site: https://python35.github.io/IINTS-SDK/